hipay/hipay-docs/hipay-enterprise-sdk-ios/05-Installation.md

 Before starting the installation, please read all instructions and make sure you've gone through the [Prerequisites and recommendations](#prerequisites-and-recommendations) section.

-You have to use CocoaPods to install the HiPay Fullservice SDK for iOS.
+You have to use CocoaPods to install the HiPay Enterprise SDK for iOS.

 ## Using CocoaPods

 Add this line to your project's `Podfile`:

-	pod 'HiPayFullservice'
+	pod 'HiPayEnterprise'

 Then, run the following command in the same directory as your `Podfile`: